 - Pipe cleaners

 - Wire wreath frame (the one I used from Dollar Tree is 14″)

-- Embellishments (I used white pumpkin picks, and tin Pumpkin sign for center)
+- Embellishments (I used white pumpkin picks and a tin Pumpkin sign for the center)

 PRO TIP: Don’t throw away any scraps of ribbon or burlap you have left!
 I used my extra pieces to make this cute DIY Ribbon & Burlap Garland!

 Follow Along, But Customize Your DIY Wreath to Your Liking